Delta Delta Chapter of Sigma Chi Fraternity

 Delta Delta Chapter

 The $7.4 million chapter house renovation project was completed in 2007.
-The chapter house was restored to its original condition along with being modernized with the addition of fire-safety sprinklers, two new fire-rated exit stairs, state of the art HVAC systems, wired and wireless high speed internet capabilities, and a modern kitchen.
+The chapter house was restored to its original condition along with being modernized with the addition of fire-safety sprinklers, two new fire-rated exit stairs, state-of-the-art HVAC systems, wired and wireless high-speed internet capabilities, and a modern kitchen.